cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

  - Could all font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+5/18/2021

+Finished out the basic conversion to using a single Content List base control for all the lists.
+This immediately implemented the better sorting control for all lists and also the limited initial load/load all functionality for all lists and triggered some cleanup.
+As noted on 5/17 this added some complexity as well, but I think brought enough benefits to be worth it.

+All Items List - Added an all items list as the first tab.
+In a program that was targeted to a more general audience I can see an argument for letting this be the only content list tab perhaps with a few extra filters - simpler, search allows access to everything in a currently familiar/understandable way, menu bar still allows access to special type specific reporting/actions...
+However atm this program has no user base other than me and as reasonable I am letting my own use of the program guide features - the all content list could change my opinion but I currently very much like having pre-made tabs for the different content types - it makes it very quick and easy to see the latest photos/files/images while working on a post with nearly zero extra effort to understand which type I am looking at/for/thru, a content list with more filters and a setup where you could add tabs new 'search' tabs could simulate that but then the user has to do the setup each time which I don't like.
+So all things considered leaving all tabs for now and might look at settings or other options based on what emerges using the program...

 5/17/2021